If You Tolerate This Your Children Will Be Next: Background

-The song's theme is inspired by the Spanish Civil War, and the idealism of Welsh volunteers who joined the left-wing International Brigades fighting for the Spanish Republic against Francisco Franco's military rebels.
+The song's theme is inspired by the Spanish Civil War, and the idealism of Welsh volunteers who joined the left-wing International Brigades against the military insurrection led by Francisco Franco.
 The song takes its name from a Republican propaganda poster of the time written in English and displaying a photograph of a child killed by the Nationalists, under a sky filled with bomber aircraft, with the song's titular warning written at the bottom.

 Nicky Wire wrote the song's lyrics in Barcelona.
 He felt especially proud of coming up with the opening line: "The future teaches you to be alone, the present to be afraid and cold."
 Various real-life events from the Spanish Civil War provided inspiration.
-For example, the line "If I can shoot rabbits/then I can shoot fascists" is attributed to a remark made by a man to his brother who signed up with the Republican fighters.
+For example, the line "If I can shoot rabbits/then I can shoot fascists" is attributed to a remark made by John ("Tom") Thomas, a Welsh miner who fought on the Republican side.
 This was originally quoted in the book Miners Against Fascism by Hywel Francis.
-Another line, "I've walked Las Ramblas/but not with real intent", brings to mind the account in George Orwell's first-hand account of the war, Homage to Catalonia of fighting on the Ramblas.
-According to Orwell, the various factions were seemingly getting nowhere with the fighting and often a sense of camaraderie overriding the vaunted principles each side was supposed to be fighting for.
-Wire has also acknowledged that he was also inspired by a song by the Clash, "Spanish Bombs", which features a similar subject.
+Another line, "I've walked Las Ramblas/but not with real intent", references La Rambla, an area in Barcelona which experienced much fighting during the war.
+Wire has acknowledged that he was inspired by a song by the Clash, "Spanish Bombs", which features a similar subject.

 The song was not originally intended for inclusion on This Is My Truth Tell Me Yours.
 It was recorded in a separate session from the rest of the album and was seen as a potential B-side; its original demo was described by bassist Nicky Wire as "crap."